 - reg add “HKEY_CURRENT_USER\Software\Microsoft\Terminal Server Client\Servers” del /ah %homepath%\documents\default.rdp

-If you want to check out remote connection histories easily, we suggest you use AnyViewer, a free and easy third-party remote desktop software.
-Check out the following steps to see how easy to get started with it, check out its connection histories, and delete connection histories.
+If you want to access and manage your computer easier, we suggest you use AnyViewer, a free and easy third-party remote desktop software.
+Check out the following steps to see how easy to get started with it, you can check out its connection histories and delete connection histories.

 Step 1.
 Download, install, and launch AnyViewer on both computers.

 Step 2.
 Go to Log in, and then click Sign up.
 (If you already have signed up on its official website, you can log in directly.)